predicatemike/predigame-clickninja/README.md

 HEIGHT = 14
 TITLE = 'Click Ninja'
 ```
 Save your changes.
 Let's call the file `clickninja.py`.
-Try running the game from the terminal using the `pigm` command (you'll want to run this command from the directory where you saved the file).
+Try running the game from the terminal using the `pred` command (you'll want to run this command from the directory where you saved the file).

-    my_machine$ pigm clickninja.py
+    my_machine$ pred clickninja.py

 This game doesn't do much just yet.
 Just an empty window titled "Click Ninja".
 So boring.
 Let's add some more code.
 We added a bunch of comments to describe the purpose of each line.